jotavare/42-resources/README.md

 </p>

 #### EXAMS
-> _Websites that I found useful for studying 42 exams, some are outdated but still usefull._
+> _Websites that I found useful for studying 42 exams, some are outdated but still useful._

 |   |   |
 | - | - |